 No agenda, no meeting.
 Full stop.
 If you can't write down what needs to be discussed and what decisions need to be made, you don't need a meeting — you need a Slack message.

 Share it at least 24 hours in advance.
 Include specific topics, time allocations, and what you need from each person.
+Our guide on how to prepare for a meeting covers exactly how to structure this.
 And here's what nobody tells you: most people won't say your meeting was pointless.
 They'll just silently resent you for it.

 Meetings without agendas waste 30% more time (FlowTrace)